Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 ## Confirm the training workflow results

 When you merge a pull request that includes training data updates, the **SpeechTrainDataCICD** GitHub Actions workflow will run.
-Much of the **SpeechTrainDataCICD** workflow is the same as when building the baseline model, the key difference is that the WER of the new model is compared to the WER of the benchmark model.
+Much of the **SpeechTrainDataCICD** workflow is the same as when building the baseline model.
+The key difference is that the WER of the new model is compared to the WER of the benchmark model, including:

 * **WER is better than the benchmark** - The training workflow will pass if the new model has a better WER than the benchmark model.
 The test summary from the new model will replace the benchmark results in `benchmark-test.txt`.
 The workflow will create a release and endpoint for the new model.